 The value of these limited partnership interests will be significantly discounted due to the partnership's lack of operational control — third parties would pay less for a restricted interest in a company than they would for unrestricted control — which works to the family's financial advantage.
 The discounted value allows the business owner and spouse to give much more property to their heirs on an annual tax-free basis.

 Business owners sometimes find themselves presented with an unexpected offer that sounds too good to refuse.
-DeLauro urges them to carefully evaluate the tax and long-term implications before they accept, however.
+In this case, DeLauro urges them to carefully evaluate the tax and long-term implications before they accept.

 Consider, for instance, a business worth $10 million that earns $1 million a year, with the owner perhaps taking home $500,000 annually.
 Along comes an eye-popping offer to sell for $30 million, which might net the owner $15 million.